 - Thank God for the person you are praying with.
 Recognizing that the person you are with is a gift to you is a great way to let someone feel valued and loved.
 Ask for God’s blessing upon the person.
 For example: “Thank you for my friend, your son/daughter.
 Please bless him/her and uplift him/her at this time.”

 - Ask God for the person’s needs.
 Having talked to the person you are praying for, you should have a good idea of what his or her needs are.
 Bring these needs before God.
 For example: “We ask you to help Ann’s family to make the right decisions about the nursing home,” or, “We ask you to help Jason who is struggling with debt at this time.”

 - Express gratitude.
-St. Ignatius Loyola said that ingratitude is the greatest sin.
-Thank God for hearing your prayer by saying, “Thank you Lord Jesus for revealing yourself to us,” or, “Thank you for your blessings on this family.”
+St. Ignatius of Loyola said that ingratitude is the greatest sin.
+Thank God for hearing your prayer by saying, “Thank you, Lord Jesus, for revealing yourself to us,” or, “Thank you for your blessings on this family.”

 - Close the prayer.
 You may want to close by praying the Glory Be, the Sign of the Cross, or another common prayer.
 If appropriate, give the person a hug or shake his or her hand.
 Physical contact can strengthen the connection made in prayer.

 This is an easy approach that also can be taught to children effectively.
 So the next time someone asks you to pray for him or her, how about sharing a prayer with that person instead?